HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/example/index.md

 ### Integrating HCL Leap applications using the embedded JavaScript API

 These steps will enable you to embed a Leap application onto a DX site using Leap's Embedding API.
 For further details, refer to [Embedding API](https://help.hcltechsw.com/Leap/9.3/ref_embedding_api.html) in the HCL Leap documentation.
-It is recommended that you take the following HCL Software U lessons to properly implement this:
+It is recommended that you have basic knowledge of DX to properly implement this.
+The following HCL Software U lessons may help:

-  - The [HDX-INTRO](https://hclsoftwareu.hcltechsw.com/courses/course/hcl-digital-experience-introduction) and [HDX-BU-100 HCL Digital Experience for Business Users (Beginners)](https://hclsoftwareu.hcltechsw.com/component/splms/course/hdx-bu-100-dx-business-user-beginner) are prerequisites as they familiarize the learner with the basic functions of DX.
+  - The [HDX-INTRO](https://hclsoftwareu.hcltechsw.com/courses/course/hcl-digital-experience-introduction) and [HDX-BU-100 HCL Digital Experience for Business Users (Beginners)](https://hclsoftwareu.hcltechsw.com/component/splms/course/hdx-bu-100-dx-business-user-beginner) are highly recommended as they familiarize the learner with the basic functions of DX.
 The “Digital Assets” and “Content Targeting” lessons are optional if we just want to embed a simple Leap app onto a DX site.
   - [HDX-DEV-100 HCL Digital Experience for Developers (Beginners)](https://hclsoftwareu.hcltechsw.com/component/splms/course/hdx-dev-100-dx-developer-beginner) explains the DX features targeted towards Developers.
-For the basic embedding we only made use of information from the Introduction and Web Content lessons.
+For the basic embedding we made use of information from the Introduction and Web Content lessons.
   - This HCL Software U [lesson](https://hclsoftwareu.hcltechsw.com/component/splms/lesson/?id=1821) introduces how to make leap applications.

 1\.
-Create your leap app.
+Initially, create the leap application that you plan to integrate.

 2\.
 A Leap property must be added to the Helm values to enable anonymous access of your apps.
 It is described [here](https://opensource.hcltechsw.com/leap-doc/9.3.9/co_configuration_properties.html#section_blockanonaccess).
 Under configuration > leap > leapProperties in your Leap custom values file, add this property: `ibm.nitro.NitroConfig.blockAnonAccess=disabled`.
 After saving the file, do a helm upgrade.
 You might have to recreate the Leap pod to apply your changes